xgdapg/wtk/README.md

   - f.GetRawContentType(): return the Content-Type of the uploaded file, detected with http.DetectContentType().

 ## Custom error pages
 It is usually very useful to have a custom 404 page.
-In xgo, we can register a 404 page like this:
+In wtk, we can register a 404 page like this:

-	xgo.RegisterCustomHttpStatus(404, "notfound.html")
+	wtk.RegisterCustomHttpStatus(404, "notfound.html")
 or other http status code, for example, 403

-	xgo.RegisterCustomHttpStatus(403, "forbidden.html")
+	wtk.RegisterCustomHttpStatus(403, "forbidden.html")

 ## Unix Domain Socket (*NIX only)
-Set xgo.ListenAddr begin with "unix:", for example:
+Set wtk.ListenAddr begin with "unix:", for example:

-	xgo.ListenAddr = "unix:/var/run/xgo.sock"
+	wtk.ListenAddr = "unix:/var/run/wtk.sock"